 Another frustrating thing the ATO sometimes does is to ask you for extra information unnecessarily, often at a later date.
 Don’t read too much into this either.
 The ATO’s internal timelines require them to complete an audit to a certain stage by a specified date.
 Sometimes, due to resource constraints, they don’t have enough time to read through your material so they ask for something else from you.
 This buys them more time to do the work.
 I mention this here because it’s important to know extra information requests aren’t always a reason to panic.
 Audits cause a lot of stress and false assumptions can lead to unnecessary worries.

-Legally, the ATO has powers to issue you a statutory notice under the Division 353-10 of Schedule 1 to the Taxation Administration Act 1953 which requires you to provide information.
+Legally, the Australian Taxation Office has powers to issue you a statutory notice under the Division 353-10 of Schedule 1 to the Taxation Administration Act 1953 which requires you to provide information.
 If you feel the ATO is using its statutory powers to ask you for more information for no reason, you can ask them to give you their reasons in writing.
 You can even have the decision reviewed.

 Again, if this occurs, your lawyer or accountant is a good person to consult.
 You can benefit from their years of experience as they are quickly be able to work out the reason behind the ‘further information’ request.
 They can allay your concerns or advise you if it’s something more serious.